nagendrakalyan97/homework/README.md

 ## Input 4:
 width = 5

-python ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
+python3 ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
 5
 ## Output 4:
 <pre>
 Array[1] = "This "